denning01/demoflaska-backend/README.md

 3. **Configure environment:**

+This is optional for this project.
 Create a `.env` file in the root directory with the following environment variables:

    ```bash
    FLASK_APP=app.py